sgbernardo/illinois_businessanalytics/README.md

 # Business Analytics Focus Area
 This repository serves as an exhibit what I learned in the business analytics focus area during my time at the University of Illinois at Urbana-Champaign.
 I want to thank all my professors and fellow students for the learning journey.

-This contains all work done in the following courses:
-MBA 561 - Introduction to Business Analytics

 ## Projects in this Repository

 ### MBA 561 - Introduction to Business Analytics